tianzehu/PA-and-Section-Writeups/PA4-BoolSat/README.md

 ## Task #2 - The SAT[isfiability] Problem (You need to do this)
 Implement a program in PA4BoolSat.java that:
- 1. Constructs an Abstrct Syntax Tree for the expression in the input file provided by the first command line argument (`args[0]`).
+ 1. Constructs an Abstract Syntax Tree for the expression in the input file provided by the first command line argument (`args[0]`).
  2. Optionally accepts a DEBUG command line option in the second command line argument.
  3. Exhaustively searches over all possible assignments of values to each boolean variable.
 If